Hugh Montgomery (physician): Covid-19 Pandemic

 Montgomery is an established and outspoken critic of people taking public healthcare risks during the Coronavirus pandemic.
 He aired his concerns publicly during the first wave of COVID-19 infections both in the UK and Australia.
 During these televised interviews he answered questions and issued advice on the subject.

 During the UK's second wave of COVID-19 cases, in interviews with the BBC Radio 5 Live and Channel 4 news, Montgomery strongly criticized the public for not practising social distancing and wearing masks, declaring them as "having blood on their hands".

+Climate Change

+Since 1998, Hugh has been active in trying to address the health impacts of climate change.
+He initiated the First Lancet Commission on the subject in 2008, and led the first international conference on its Health and Security implications.
+He co-chairs the annual 47-country Lancet Countdown on Health & Climate Change.
+He’s written & lectured extensively on the subject; has briefed policymakers (inter)nationally; and co-leads the UCL MSc module on Climate & Health.
+He sits on University College London's 'Climate Change' Grand Challenge Steering Committee, and co-leads Sustainability for the UK Intensive Care Society.
+He was appointed London Leader by Greater London Authority’s Sustainable Development Commission; has attended many of the international ‘COP’ negotiations; founded the children’s climate education ‘Project Genie’; and co-led the ITV documentary on Floods and Climate Change (2020).
+He was awarded the OBE in 2022 in part for his work on climate change and health.
+In 2024, he founded the non-profit Real Zero, helping to reduce emissions through activity in the health sector.